How an eerie moonlit ride helped me overcome my profound fear of technical biking.

 A burly woman wearing an olive uniform smiled at me from inside.
 “Here for the Moonlight Ride?”

 I smiled back, and held out my park pass.
 “Yep!”

 She waved me through.
 “Have fun.
 Be safe.”

 I keep the windows down.
 Humid July air fills the cab, carrying the scent of barbecue, charcoal, and campfire smoke.
 The sun sits low in the sky, casting an orange glow across the dunes and sparse jungle.
 The scrub jays flock back to their nesting places for the night.

-A long cargo train fills the flat horizon, rattling across the CSX line through the palm scrubs.
+A long cargo train fills the flat horizon, rattling across the CSX line through the palm scrubs1.
 The last one for the day.

 I pull into one of the few remaining spots in a packed dirt lot of Camp Murphy.
 In the 1940’s, this top-secret radar facility was a veritable town of its own during operation, with more than a thousand buildings, home to thousands more officers.

-In present day, the overgrown ruins are home to a network of mountainbiking trails, maintained and funded by a passionate group of riders.
+In present day, the overgrown ruins are home to a network of mountain2 biking trails, maintained and funded by a passionate group of riders.